-When done right, a welcome speech gets people focused, sets the tone for the meeting, gives some sense of the agenda and outcomes, and gets everything off on the right foot.
+When done right, a welcome message gets church members focused, sets the tone for the meeting, gives some sense of the agenda and outcomes, and gets everything off on the right foot.

 Because welcome speeches tend to be brief and are seen as perfunctory, they’re often given without adequate preparation.
 Even the most seasoned speaker should shy away from completely improvising.

 The Dangers of Not Planning Your Welcome to Church Speech

 While it’s entirely possible to give a fantastic impromptu church welcome speech, there are reasons why it’s best to give some thought to your welcome to church speech.
 Here are some of the hazards of inadequate preparation:

 One of the surest signs that someone hasn’t done their work in preparation is babbling.
 It’s easy to come up with a couple of points you want to hit on and imagine you’re prepared.
 What you inevitably forget is how unnerving it becomes when 100 pairs of eyes are fixed on you.